Scientific Name

 Mint is one of the few culinary herbs that grow well in shady areas, although it can handle full sun if kept watered.

-Cuttings of Mint will root easily in soil or water and mature plants can be divided and transplanted.
+Cuttings of Mint will root easily in soil or water, and mature plants can be divided and transplanted.
 However, you can start new plants from seed.
 Sow outdoors in late spring or start seed indoors about 8 to 10 weeks before the last frost.
-Keep soil moist until seed germinates.
+Keep soil moist until the seed germinates.

-To contain the roots and limit spreading, you can grow Mint in containers, above or sunk into the ground.
-Be careful to keep container Mints from flopping over and touching the ground.
-Stems will root quickly, if given the chance… – See more at: How to Grow and Care for Mint Plants.
+To contain the roots and limit spreading, you can grow Mint in containers above or sunk into the ground.
+However, be careful to keep container Mints from flopping over and touching the ground.
+Stems will quickly root if given a chance.

 Origin

-Native to Europe, northwest Africa, and southwest Asia.
+This species is native to Europe, northwest Africa, and southwest Asia.

 Links

-PLANTOPEDIA: Browse flowering plants by Scientific Name, Common Name, Genus, Family or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Photo Gallery